vsajip/sphinx_sizzle_theme/docs/index.rst

   example, the markup ``:fa:`diamond``` produces :fa:`diamond` in the finished output.
   You can append additional classes separated by commas, and they will be added to the icon.
 For example, ``:fa:`diamond,foo,bar``` will have classes ``foo`` and ``bar`` added to the icon.
-You can inspect this in your browser: :fa:`diamond,foo,bar`.
+You can inspect this in your browser: :fa:`diamond,foo,bar`

 * `Iconify Icons <https://iconify.design/>`_ (open source) are integrated.
 You can use the markup role ``icon`` to introduce an SVG icon into your content. for example, the